Counseling and Psychological Services

 Cultural Autobiography: The cornerstone Psychodynamic Seminar begins with a four-week “understanding of self” process in which each intern creates a Cultural Autobiography.
 A specific format for the autobiography is provided and trainees will create that autobiography independently or through individual consultation with facilitators.
 Discussion of autobiographical material and its relationship to issues of individual and cultural difference, as well as countertransference and therapist transference will occur during those meetings.
 Trainees may explore any or all aspects of their narrative at their discretion, and are encouraged to discuss that material on a voluntary basis with supervisors as it relates to their clinical practice.

 Cultural Formulations: Interns are expected to consistently integrate cultural factors into case conceptualization and treatment provision.
-That process is formalized through three cultural formulation presentations.
+That process is formalized through three cultural formulation presentations (see description below).
 A cultural formulation takes into account the intersections of cultural and diversity factors, family background, individual developmental history and psychodynamics, and diagnostic considerations in order to maximize an understanding of the person, their presenting issues, and recommendations for treatment.

 Diversity & Difference Log: Once per month interns complete this cumulative summary.
 The purpose of this log is to promote interns' awareness of issues of individual and cultural difference.
 It is hoped that this will facilitate reflection and increase cultural knowledge and clinical skills to enhance therapeutic effectiveness with a wide spectrum of clients.
 Areas of difference to consider include but are not limited to race, ethnicity, nationality, gender, age, geographical affiliation, disability status, sexual orientation, religion, partner/marital status, socio-economic status, familial structure and particular values.
 Interns periodically review their monthly survey with the Director of Training and are encouraged to gain clinical experience with those different from themselves in a variety of ways, as well as maintain a diverse caseload in the context of this training site.